Do You Need a Visa to Visit Tonga?

 Tonga Visa-Free Countries: Countries That Don’t Need a Visa to Visit Tonga

-How to Get the Visitor’s Visa if You are From a Visa-Exempt Country
+How to Get the Visitor’s Visa if You are from a Visa-Exempt Country

 If you have a passport from one of the above countries, then you don’t need to apply for a visa before arriving in Tonga.
 You will be issued a Visitor’s Visa on arrival, granted by a Customs Officer at the border.

-Do You Need a Visa to Visit Tonga?(c) Pixabay
+Tonga Tourist Visa: Do You Need a Visa to Visit Tonga? 🛂 [2023]© TongaPocketGuide.com

-How to Get a Visitor Visa if Not From a Visa-Exempt Country
+How to Get a Visitor Visa if Not from a Visa-Exempt Country

-If your passport is not of one of the visa-exempt countries stated above, then you must get a letter of authority allowing you to travel to Tonga.
+If your passport is not from one of the visa-exempt countries stated above, then you must get a letter of authority allowing you to travel to Tonga.
 This is also known as an Entry Permit.

 How to Get an Entry Permit to Tonga